2 FAM 800

 (2) The organization does not have aircraft that can support this official business safely and cost-effectively;

-(3) No commercial or other U.S. Government source is available to provide aviation services safely and cost effectively;
+(3) No commercial or other U.S. Government source, including CAS, is available that would meet the specific requirements safely and cost effectively;

 (4) Legal authorities exist to allow this procurement (see 2 FAM 814.); and

 a.
 Before acquiring aircraft, Department bureaus/offices must comply with the following: